johnwylie70/cached_mechanize2/README.md

 ## Troubleshooting

 Im pretty new to making a GEM and it was not working on my mac when I downloaded it for testing, so instead I put the folder as a sub-folder in my project folder and included the code like this:
-Im pretty new to making a GEM and it was not working on my mac when I downloaded it for testing, so instead I put the folder as a sub-folder in my project folder and included the code like this:

     require './cached_mechanize2/lib/cached_mechanize'